ITismeMario/SeriesandMovies/Readme.md

 # Series & Movies

-This is a pure Javascript SPA inspired by the IMDB (International movie database) website
+This is a Javascript SPA inspired by the IMDB (International movie database) website

-## Overview
+## Execution

-This is the project I built after finishing the Udemy course "The Complete JavaScript Course 2021: From Zero to Expert!".
-It uses one of the RapidApi APIs to populate the document.
+Run the comand "npm start"

 ## Technologies Used